 Santa Fe is the state capital of New Mexico and the 4th largest city in New Mexico.
+Located just an hour away from Albuquerque I highly recommend checking out Santa Fe.
 Santa Fe is known for its art scene, including many art galleries and the Georgia O’Keeffe Museum.
 We spent a month in Santa Fe sightseeing, exploring neighborhoods, hiking, and visiting a few shops and galleries.

 Hopefully this list of things to do in Santa Fe, New Mexico will help you plan your trip!